Azure-Samples/communication-services-dotnet-quickstarts/LobbyCallSupportSample/LobbyCallSupportSample/readme.md

    - This is used to play media to the participants in the call.
    - For more information, see [Create an Azure AI Multi service](https://learn.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account).
 3. `callbackUriHost`: Base url of the app.
 (For local development use dev tunnel url)
-4. `acsIdentityForLobbyCallReceiver`: ACS Inbound Phone Number
+4. `acsLobbyCallReceiver`: ACS Inbound Phone Number
-5. `acsIdentityForTargetCallReceiver`: ACS Phone Number to make the first call, external user number in real time
+5. `acsTargetCallReceiver`: ACS Phone Number to make the first call, external user number in real time
-6. `acsIdentityForTargetCallSender`: ACS identity generated using web client
+6. `acsTargetCallSender`: ACS identity generated using web client

 ## Run app locally